-The Social Security Administration publishes the complete texts and explanatory pamphlets of the totalization agreements, which are available by calling 1-800-772-1213 or by visiting the Social Security Administration web site at:www.socialsecurity.gov/international.
+The Social Security Administration (SSA) publishes the complete texts and explanatory pamphlets of the totalization agreements, which are available by calling 800-772-1213 or by going to SSA.gov/international/totalization\agreements.html.

 Tax treaties.
 Under most tax treaties, pay for teaching or research is exempt from U.S. income tax and from withholding for a specified period of time when paid to a professor, teacher, or researcher who was a resident of the treaty country immediately prior to entry into the United States and who is not a citizen of the United States.
-The U.S. educational institution paying the compensation must report the amount of compensation paid each year which is exempt from tax under a tax treaty on Form 1042-S. See Tax Treaties, later, for information about treaty benefits.
-The employer should also report the compensation in the state and local wages boxes of Form W-2 if the wages are subject to state and local taxes, or in the social security and Medicare wages boxes of Form W-2 if the wages are subject to social security and Medicare taxes.
+The U.S. educational institution paying the compensation must report the amount of compensation paid each year that is exempt from tax under a tax treaty on Form 1042-S. See Tax Treaties, later, for information about treaty benefits.
+The employer also should report the compensation in the state and local wages boxes of Form W-2 if the wages are subject to state and local taxes, or in the social security and Medicare wages boxes of Form W-2 if the wages are subject to social security and Medicare taxes.